WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-13-programming-microservices-net-core-3-1.md

 ### Validators

 To validate the user input, I use the NuGet FluentValidations and a validator per model.
 Your validator inherits from AbstractValidator<T> where T is the class of the model you want to validate.
 Then you can add rules in the constructor of your validator.
 The validator is not really important for me right now and so I try to keep it simple and only validate that the first and last name has at least two characters and that the age and birthday are between zero and 150 years.
-I don&#8217;t validate if the birthday and the age match.
+I don't validate if the birthday and the age match.
 This should be changed in the future.

 ```csharp
 public class CreateCustomerModelValidator : AbstractValidator<CreateCustomerModel>